stanford-crfm/helm/docs/developer_setup.md

 1. Loading any HELM github page should now prompt you about creating a new pull request.
 If not, you can also find your branch on [the branches page](https://github.com/stanford-crfm/helm/branches) to create one.
 1. Update the title and description as necessary, then create the pull request.
 1. Once the reviewer is satisfied, they can approve and either of you can then `Squash and Merge` the branch into main.

-### Run linter and type-checker

-To run the linter and type-checker:

-    ./pre-commit.sh

-If you previously installed the Git commit hooks using `pre-commit install`, then the linter and type-checker will be run whenever you run `git commit`.
-To skip running the linter and type checker when making a commit, use the `--no-verify` flag with `git commit`.